Wallace-F-Rosa/todo-app/README.md

 User service API should be running on [localhost:3000](localhost:3000).
 Task service API should be running on [localhost:3001](localhost:3001).
-Accessing the links should take you to swagger documentation of the apis.
+Accessing the links should take you to the Swagger documentation of the apis.